Yegor-men/tracetorch/docs/source/introduction/L2_snn.rst

    :alt: Spike train of layer outputs

 Congratulations.
 You have created the simplest recurrent LIF layer there is.
-It cannot train, nor does it have any practical purpose, and the initialization of the weights is not nice, but good enough, you understand the principle of an LIF neuron.
+It cannot train, nor does it have any practical purpose, and the initialization of the weights is not nice, but this is decent enough to understand the principles of the works of the forward pass.